The Woodrose Ballroom

 In the late 1930s, The Gables Ballroom in South Deerfield, Massachusetts (just north of Amherst) held dances with touring big bands such as McEnelly & His Orchestra (“New England’s Waltz King”) and Helen Compton and her 42nd Street Girls (“Dazzling Young Princesses of Rhythm”).
 It also presented the Robak & Fronc WMAS Broadcasting Orchestra, a local outfit with future Polka Music Hall of Fame inductee Jan Robak.

 In 1969, rebranded The Woodrose Ballroom, it hosted rock and blues bands presented by Steve Nelson, former manager of The Boston Tea Party, John Boyd (“Captain Video”), formerly of The Road light show at the Tea Party, and John’s wife Barbara (“Auntie Gravity”).

+OPENING WEEKEND, NOTABLE EARLY APPEARANCES

 The opening weekend on March 14/15 featured Tea Party homeboys The J. Geils Blues Band.
-In the band’s classic cut “Hard Drivin’ Man” on their first LP, Peter Wolf later sings of their eating at a local joint before a show at the Woodrose and crashing there afterwards (“Ate in the Four Winds Diner / Slept in the Woodrose Hall”).

-NOTABLE APPEARANCES

-The next weekend it was The Velvet Underground, an unlikely gig for this most urban of bands, but friends from the Tea Party who would return to the Woodrose numerous times.
-The third weekend featured local bands Fat and Bold (predecessor to Clean Living), mainstays of the emerging music scene in the Pioneer Valley, also known as “Happy Valley” for its laidback vibe.
-The mix of name acts and local talent quickly made the Woodrose the main music venue in the area.
+In the band’s classic cut “Hard Drivin’ Man” on their first LP, Peter Wolf sings of the group eating at a local joint before a show at the Woodrose and crashing there afterwards (“Ate in the Four Winds Diner / Slept in the Woodrose Hall”).
+The next weekend it was The Velvet Underground, an unlikely gig for this most urban of bands, but many acts that played the Tea Party returned to the Woodrose numerous times.
+The third weekend featured local bands Fat and Bold (predecessor to Clean Living), mainstays of the emerging music scene in the Pioneer Valley (known as “Happy Valley” for its laidback vibe).
+The mix of name acts and local talent quickly made the Woodrose the main live-music venue in the area.

-Among the acts that followed were Van Morrison, The Charlie Musselwhite Blues Band, The Flying Burrito Brothers (with Gram Parsons and Barry Tashian, formerly of The Remains), The Magic Sam Blues Band and The Blues Project (the lineup which soon became Seatrain).
-The Allman Brothers did a show just after the release of their first album; they’d played their first gig outside the South at the Tea Party earlier that year.
+Among the acts that followed were Van Morrison, The Charlie Musselwhite Blues Band, The Flying Burrito Brothers (with Gram Parsons and Barry Tashian, formerly of The Remains), The Magic Sam Blues Band and The Blues Project (the lineup of which became Seatrain).
+The Allman Brothers did a show just after the release of their debut album; they’d played their first gig outside the South at the Tea Party earlier that year.

-LOCAL REACTION, PARAMOUNT THEATRE, NEW YEAR’S EVE 1969
+LOCAL REACTION, PARAMOUNT THEATRE, NOTABLE LATER APPEARANCES

-J. Geils played the Paramount three times and Van Morrison came back, as did Barry Tashian with his new band Barry T. & The Studebakers.
+Geils played the Paramount three times and Van Morrison came back, as did Barry Tashian with his new band Barry T. & The Studebakers.
 Other artists included MC5, The Stooges, Spirit and NRBQ, as well as several oldies acts – Chuck Berry, Wilbert Harrison of “(Goin’ to) Kansas City” fame and twister Chubby Checker – with Fat, Bold and other local acts continuing to make regular appearances.

 No calls of “Mayday!
 Mayday!” could keep the good ship Woodrose from sinking into the sea of rock ‘n’ roll memories.